MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 Run the Azure Functions project locally to test it before deploying to Azure.

-1. In Visual Studio Code, `./category/index.ts` file, set a break point on the final `context.res` block, at the end of the function.
+1. In Visual Studio Code, open the `./category/index.ts` file, set a break point on the final `context.res` block, at the end of the function.

 1. In Visual Studio Code, press <kbd>F5</kbd>  to launch the debugger and attach to the Azure Functions host.